stasBigunenko/pet-cooking-book/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Before starting:
+# Before starting should be installed the following:

-# npm-js server
+## npm-js server

-should be installed the json-server package with the following command:
+the json-server package:

 ### `npm i json-server`

-# Promise based HTTP client for the browser
+## Promise based HTTP client for the browser:

-should be installed to make a requests to the database.
+http client:

 ### `npm i axios`

+## Photo-gallery carousel:

+### npm install react-grid-carousel --save

 # After all installation: